protocubo/instrument.hx/README.md

 For simple call tracing, it's enough to use `uinstrument.TraceCalls.hijack(<class name>, ?<method name>)`.
-This will adapt the desired methods to call `uinstrument.TraceCalls.notify` at their beginning.
+This will adapt the desired methods to call `uinstrument.TraceCalls.onCalled` at their beginning.

 ```hxml
 # basic.hxml